qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 ### `simulavr`
 `simulavr` is an AVR simulator.
-It runs the complied AVR elf's. `simulavr` does not support the `atmega32u4` device... it does `atmega32` but that is not good enough for the firmware (no PORTE and other things), so you cannot run the Planck firmware.
+It runs the complied AVR elfs. `simulavr` does not support the `atmega32u4` device... it does `atmega32` but that is not good enough for the firmware (no PORTE and other things), so you cannot run the Planck firmware.
 I use it to simulate ideas I have for features in separate test projects.

-This one is a major pain in the butt because it has a lot of dependencies and it is almost always buggy.
+This one is a major pain in the butt because it has a lot of dependencies and it is buggy.
 I will do my best to explain it but... it was hard to figure out.
 A few things need to be changed in the 'Makefile' to make it work in `cygwin`.

 ```